MICHAEL MAYER, Co-Head Coach

 Mike was raised in the Maine-Endwell community.
 He started swimming for UNAC when he was 13 years old.
 His best stroke was the backstroke, while his favorite stroke is the butterfly.
 After achieving a Bachelors in Business from Buffalo State College, Mike returned to the Maine-Endwell community with his wife to raise his family.
 Mike currently works as a business banker for NBT in Norwich.
 He is also in his 4th year as member of the Maine-Endwell school board.
 All three of Mike’s children swim for UNAC.
 Mike continues to be very active, attending open swim at the Maine-Endwell pool most M W F mornings.
 Mike enjoys being a part of the UNAC family and coaching the extremely talented team.

 Corinne started swimming at the age of six for Vestal Area Swim Club.
 She swam on both the modified and varsity teams for Vestal High School and went on to swim for Binghamton University from 2011-2015.
 A senior year Captain of her team, Corinne currently holds the 100 and 200 breaststroke records at BU and is a member of 4 record relay teams.
-She earned a Bachelors degree in Biology and plans to work towards a Masters in Adolescent Education.
-She loves being able to give back to the wonderfully talented athletes of UNAC and help them discover just how amazing swimming can be.
+She earned a Bachelor’s degree in Biology and then went back to Binghamton for her Masters in Adolescent Education.
+She is currently working as an Earth Science teacher at Waverly High School.
+She loves being able to give back to the wonderfully talented athletes of UNAC and help them discover just how amazing swimming can be!